-$$\mathbf{c} = \mathbf{H}\mathbf{y} \tag{1}$$
+$$\mathbf{c} = \mathbf{H}\mathbf{y}$$ (1)

-In this paper, we consider three problems related to finding optimal controlled variables, $\mathbf{c} = \mathbf{H}\mathbf{y}$ ,
+In this paper, we consider three problems related to finding optimal controlled variables, c = Hy,

-Problem 1 Full H, where the CVs are combinations of all measurements y
+Problem 1 Full H, where the CVs are combinations of all measurements y.

+Problem 2 Measurement selection problems, where some columns in H are zero.
-Case 2.1 Given subset of measurements

-Case 2.2 Optimal subset of measurements

-Case 2.3 Best individual measurements for decentralized control

-Compared to previous work [17], some additional restrictions are allowed for:
+- Case 2.1 Given subset of measurements. - Case 2.2 Optimal subset of measurements. - Case 2.3 Best individual measurements for decentralized control.
+Compared to previous work [17], some additional restrictions are allowed for: - Case 2.4 Restriction on number of measurements from specified sections of the process.

-- Case 2.4 Restriction on number of measurements from specified sections of the process - Case 2.5 Addition of extra measurements to a given set - Problem 3 Structured H, where specified elements in H are zero; for example a block diagonal H.
+Case 2.5 Addition of extra measurements to a given set.

+Problem 3 Structured H, where specified elements in H are zero; for example a block diagonal H.

 The problem of finding CVs as optimal measurement combinations (Problem 1) in the presence of disturbances and measurement noise was originally believed to be non convex and thus difficult to solve numerically [18], but later it has been shown that this problem may be reformulated as a quadratic optimization problem with linear constraints [19].
-The same problem was solved using generalized singular value decomposition method [20, 21].
-However, the problems of selecting individual measurements or linear combinations of a subset of measurements as controlled variables (Problem 2 and 3) are more difficult because of their combinatorial nature.
+The same problem was solved using generalized singular value decomposition method [20,21].
+However, the problems of selecting individual measurements or linear combinations of a subset of measurements as controlled variables (Problems 2 and 3) are more difficult because of their combinatorial nature.

-To solve Problem 2, effective partial bidirectional branch and bound $(PB^3)$ methods have been developed [22] that exploit the monotonicity properties.
-However, these methods are cannot be used directly in the presence of the restrictions in Cases 2.4 and 2.5 as the monotonicity is not guaranteed.
+To solve Problem 2, effective partial bidirectional branch and bound (PB) methods have been developed [22] that exploit the monotonicity properties.
+However, these methods cannot be used directly in the presence of the restrictions in Cases 2.4 and 2.5 as the monotonicity is not guaranteed.
 In this paper, we propose a different method to solve Problem 2 by reformulating the minimum loss method problem as a Mixed-Integer Quadratic Programming (MIQP) problem.
 The MIQP formulations are simple and intuitive.
 The proposed MIQP formulations solve a convex quadratic optimization problem at each node in the search tree.
-These form a subclass of MIQP that are convex and hence these methods give globally optimal H that result in measurement combinations as CVs.
+These form a subclass of MIQP that are convex and hence these methods give globally optimal H that results in measurement combinations as CVs.
 The additional restrictions Cases 2.4 and 2.5 can easily be handled with the MIQP based methods, whereas the branch and bound methods [22] would require further customization.
 Problem 3 is non-convex and cannot be solved by the methods presented in this paper and will be the topic of future work.

-This paper is organized as follows: A self-contained summary of the minimum loss method formulation for SOC is presented in section 2.
-The transformation of non-convex SOC problem to convex QP problem is discussed in section 3 (Problem 1).
-The MIQP formulation for CV selection in SOC is presented in section 4 (Problem 2).
-The evaluation of developed methods is performed on a toy problem, on an evaporator example, on a binary distillation column example with 41 stages and on a 4-product Kaibel column with 71 stages and are discussed in section 5.
-A discussion on Problem 3 is presented in section 6.
-The conclusions from this work are discussed in section 7.
+This paper is organized as follows: A self-contained summary of the minimum loss method formulation for SOC is presented in Section 2.
+The transformation of non-convex SOC problem to convex QP problem is discussed in Section 3 (Problem 1).
+The MIQP formulation for CV selection in SOC is presented in Section 4 (Problem 2).
+The evaluation of developed methods is performed on a toy problem, on an evaporator example, on a binary distillation column example with 41 stages and on a 4-product Kaibel column with 71 stages and is discussed in Section 5.
+A discussion on Problem 3 is presented in Section 6.
+The conclusions from this work are discussed in Section 7.

-2. Minimum Loss Method
+2. Minimum loss method

-The key idea in the self-optimizing framework of Skogestad and coworkers [23] is to minimize the loss $(L = J - J{opt}(\mathbf{d}))$ from optimal operation when there are disturbances.
+The key idea in the self-optimizing framework of Skogestad and co-workers [23] is to minimize the loss $(L=J-J{opt}(\mathbf{d}))$ from optimal operation when there are disturbances.